Hugh Dallas: 1998 FIFA World Cup

 The first match at the 1998 FIFA World Cup for Dallas was a 2–2 draw between Mexico and Belgium.
 He sent off Pavel Pardo and Gert Verheyen during the match.
-Dallas was also the referee for the quarter final match between Italy and France.
+Dallas was also the referee for the quarter-final match between Italy and France.
 More than a decade later, Dallas admitted to surprise and disappointment at being overlooked for the later stages of the competition.

 2002 FIFA World Cup

 During the 2002 FIFA World Cup tournament, Portugal objected to Dallas' selection for their group-stage game with Poland, referring to their experience with Dallas during UEFA Euro 2000.
 Portugal went on to win the match 4–0.

 Dallas refereed the quarter–final between the USA and Germany.
 Early in the second half, he declined to award a penalty kick to the USA after a shot by Gregg Berhalter was blocked on the goalline by the outstretched arm of defender Torsten Frings.
 Dallas defended his decision on the grounds that Frings did not intend to handle the ball, commenting "If it's not intentional it's not a foul, no matter where it is."
 In the same match Dallas cautioned Oliver Neuville for a foul committed by his teammate Jens Jeremies, having mistaken their identities.
-Dallas had the backing of his refereeing inspector over the incident, although FIFA remarked upon their "concern [at] one or two major mistakes."
+Dallas had the backing of his refereeing inspector over the incident, although FIFA remarked upon their "concern [at] one or two major mistakes" during the tournament.

 Dallas was selected as fourth official for the Final between Brazil and Germany.
 According to Dallas, the Brazilian players insisted he join them following their celebratory team huddle dance around the World Cup trophy.